kirillbobyrev/kirillbobyrev.com/content/_index.md

 ([ШМЯ](https://academy.yandex.ru/schools/management)) which helped me develop enough expertise to take on Product Manager or Project Manager responsibilities.

-In 2022 I have transferred to [Waymo](https://waymo.com/), Google's self-driving cars unit, and moved to :us: California.
+In 2022 I have joined [Waymo](https://waymo.com/), Google's self-driving cars unit, and moved to :us: California.
 At Waymo I work on [Simulation](https://blog.waymo.com/2021/06/SimulationCity.html) which helps us ensure safety for our vehicles and the public, and allows rapid experimentation